Portugal battles deadly forest fires

 “Roughly 1,000 people had to be evacuated from homes and hotels,” among them both residents and tourists, the Lusa news agency quoted Funchal mayor Paulo Cafofo as saying.

 Holidaymakers from Britain and Germany had to be evacuated from their hotels and were being put up by local authorities, diplomatic sources said.
-None was hurt.
+None of them were hurt.

 Hospitals and old people’s homes were evacuated as flames advanced on built-up areas in the autonomous region with a population of about a quarter of a million.

 – ‘Understanding’ tourists –